North Dakota Sales Tax

 |October – December (Q4)||January 31|

-If you only need to file a North Dakota sales tax return once a year, your filing and payment deadline will be January 31st of the following year.
+If you only need to file a North Dakota sales tax return once a year, your filing and payment deadline will be January 31st of the following year to ensure tax compliance.
 When these due dates fall on a weekend or holiday, payments will be considered timely as long as they’re made online or postmarked by the next business day.

-North Dakota does require the filing of zero returns, which means that if you hold a permit to collect sales tax in the state, you must file a return whether you have an actual tax liability for the period in question or not.
-Penalties for failing to file or pay on time include a charge of 5% or $5, whichever is more, for the first month, with an another 5% added on for each subsequent month before payment is made in full.
-There is no interest charge for the first month, but interest will accrue at a rate of 1% of the total tax due for each additional month the payment is delinquent.
+North Dakota requires the filing of zero returns, which means that if you hold a tax permit to collect sales tax in the state, you must file a return whether you have an actual tax liability for the period in question or not.
+Penalties for failing to file or pay on time include a charge of 5% or $5, whichever is more, for the first month, with another 5% added on for each subsequent month before payment is made in full.
+The state charges a total interest rate of 12% per year, calculated from the filing deadline to the date when all late payments are made in full.

 If you’re ready to learn more about how TaxTools can help you grow your business while staying on top of ever-changing state sales tax regulations, click here to sign up for a free trial today.